 Christmas is a fantastic time of year.
 It’s also the time of year that so many people spend so much money.
-The 5 gift rule for Chrismas is a great way to spend less, stress less, and celebrate more.
+The 5-gift rule for Christmas is a great way to spend less, stress less, and celebrate more.

-I’m sure you have heard of the 4 gift rule for Christmas, but we just felt that was a tad bit too limited.
+I’m sure you have heard of the four-gift rule for Christmas, but we just felt that it was a tad bit too limited.
 This is an idea that I discovered, and our family adopted it.

-It’s worked well, and we’ve not only used it for our boys growing up but for our niece and nephew and now our granddaughter, who just turned one this year.
+This theory of giving Christmas presents worked well, and we’ve not only used it for our boys growing up but for other family members, too.

 I love this idea for children specifically.
 We live in a culture of stuff.
-So much stuff that we don’t use, don’t want, and don’t need.
+So much stuff that we don’t use, don’t want and don’t need.
+Give more meaningful gifts instead of buying just to buy.
 Why not create new traditions with your family that focus on more than just things?

 - Something they want.